-- The average compensation for minor hand injuries is £700 to £3,300 where the injuries might be similar to moderate hand injuries but the hand is expected to, or has recovered in a matter of a few months.
+- The average compensation for minor hand injuries is up to £4,055 where the injuries might be similar to moderate hand injuries but the hand is expected to, or has recovered in a matter of a few months.

 Proving Liability For Hand Injury Claims